OCHA-DAP/hdx-python-api/README.md

     dataset_date = dataset.get_dataset_end_date('FORMAT')

 To set the dataset date, you pass a start date and end date for a range or just a start date for a single date.
+If the start date has no day or month, then by default if no end date is supplied, the start date will be converted into a range.
 If you do not supply any dates format, the method will try to guess, which for unambiguous formats should be fine.

     dataset.set_dataset_date('START DATE', 'END DATE', 'FORMAT')